google/osv-scanner/README.md

 ### Specify SBOM

-If you want to check for known vulnerabilities only in dependencies in your SBOM use the following command:
+If you want to check for known vulnerabilities only in dependencies in your SBOM, you can use the following command:

 ```console
 osv-scanner --sbom=/path/to/your/sbom.json